voorhoede/plek/website/docs/guide/getting-started.md

 :::

 ### 3. CI service
 Where and when to run Plek is up to you but most of the time it will be from a CI script.
 Following are two minimal examples showing how to run Plek for each commit using the ZEIT Now service.
-Most of it is boilerplate the command using `npx plek` is where the magic happens.
+The command using `npx plek` is where the magic happens, the rest is boilerplate.

 #### [Travis CI](https://travis-ci.com/)
 *.travis.yml*